ArpitaHaldar/IMDb-Data-Analysis/README.md

 4. Explotory Data Analyzing,
 5. Data Visualization with Dasbhoard & Insights.

+## Important answers were provided by this project to questions such as:

+1. Which countries have the most titles in the top 10?
+2.

 Here are some of the findings from the analysis: